iirvanard/streamlit_project/README.md

 - build dump

-for build dump file you can use this command :
+for build dump files you can use this command :
  ```
 npm run dump streamlit_app
 ```
-after making dump file you can run the apps using command :
+after making dump files you can run the apps using command :
 ```
 npm run servewindows
 ```